bananalab/terraform-on-aws/terraform/03_collaboration/03_remote_state/remote_state.md

 # State locking and S3.

-It's very important that multiple simultaneos writes do not happen to the state file.
+It's very important that simultaneous writes do not happen to the state file.
 Terraform enforces this with locks.
 Most providers support native locking, but s3 does not.
 To support locking add a dynamoDB table:

 1. In the `main.tf` file, create a DynamoDB table: